senocular/senocular.github.com/articles/js_class_is_not_syntactic_sugar.md

 let Foo = function () {}
 ```

-At its simplest, this is all `class` is really doing, creating a function.
-As with normal function declarations, all the plumbing for using this as a constructor, for example it being given its own `prototype` property, is all there.
+At its simplest, this is mostly what `class` is doing, creating a function.
+As with normal function declarations, all the plumbing that is necessary for using this definition as a constructor, for example, the presence of a `prototype` property, is all there.

-Moving on to a more complicated example:
+Next, a more complicated example:

 ```javascript
 class Foo {